kparihar13/pson_cell_line_mechanobiology_analysis/README.md

 - substrate_sensitivity: analysis for how physical properties of cell lines change in response to mechanosensitive and chemosensitive changes in ECM conditions (Results Section I of the paper)
 - compare_normal_cancer_cell_lines: within tissue type comaprisons between normal and cancer cell lines on each of the substrates (Results Section II of the paper)
 - consensus_clustering: unsupervised machine learning identify phenotypic classes for each physical behavior (Results Section III of the paper)
-- migratory_persistence: using cell tracking data (publically available at 10.6084/m9.figshare.28916828) to calculate directional autocorrelation and then estimate decorrelation time as the measure of migratory persistence (Supplementary Figures 15-21) for cell line-substrate pairs.
+- migratory_persistence: using cell tracking data (publically available at 10.6084/m9.figshare.28916828) to calculate directional autocorrelation and then estimate decorrelation time as the measure of migratory persistence for cell lines on different substrates (Supp.
+Fig. 15-21).
 - Supplementary_Information: LaTex files for generating the supplementary file associated with the paper

 ### Version of R packages used